 Each year, the program offers five scholarships to the value of $4,000* each, for practice management courses at UNE Partnerships.

-Applications for the 2018 Avant / AAPM Scholarship program open in August 2018.
+Applications for the 2018 Avant / AAPM Scholarship program are now closed.

 Practice managers can apply directly.
 Doctors can nominate their practice manager to apply for a scholarship.